-In buying Units, an investor pays a fixed amount of money e.g., \$\$500 or \$\$250,000 for Class A Units and Class I Units respectively, which will buy the investor such number of Units obtained from dividing that sum (net of the Preliminary Charge) by the issue price.
+In buying Units, an investor pays a fixed amount of money e.g., S\$500 (for Class A Units (acc)) or S\$250,000 (for Class I Units (acc) and Class I Units (dist)), which will buy the investor such number of Units obtained from dividing that sum (net of the Preliminary Charge) by the issue price.
+As the Class E Units (acc), Class F Units (acc) and Class G Units (acc) may only be offered to and subscribed for by such investors as may be permitted by the Managers at their sole discretion, the number of Units issued shall depend on the subscription amount determined by the Managers.
 The dealing cut-off time is 3.30 p.m.
 Singapore time on a Dealing Day.
 Units in respect of applications received and accepted by the Managers before 3.30 p.m.
 Singapore time on a Dealing Day will be issued at that Dealing Day's issue price calculated in accordance with Clause 11(B) of the Deed.
 Applications received after 3.30 p.m. or on a day which is not a Dealing Day shall be treated as having been received on the next Dealing Day.